ShawrmaM8/Insurance-Costs-Predictive-Modelling-Classification/README.md

 # Insurance-Costs-Predictive-Modelling-Classification
 Predicting Insurance costs using a dataset and classifying whether the patient is high-cost or not.
+And determining impact on insurance firms & patient well-being.

 ## Goal: Predictive Cost Modelling + Classification with a priority to accurately capture all patient cases
 ### Why?